PaddlePaddle/FastDeploy/examples/vision/segmentation/paddleseg/android/README.md

 ## Deployment Steps

-1. Target detection PaddleSeg Demo is located in `fastdeploy/examples/vision/segmentation/paddleseg/android` directory.
+1. Image Segmentation PaddleSeg Demo is located in `fastdeploy/examples/vision/segmentation/paddleseg/android` directory.
 2. Please use Android Studio to open paddleseg/android project.
 3. Connect your phone to your computer, turn on USB debugging and file transfer mode, and connect your own mobile device on Android Studio (your phone needs to be enabled to allow software installation from USB).